jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

 ---
 tag: living-in-the-hood
 title: Living in the hood
+description: >-
-description: These posts are a collection of my experiences growing up in the ghetto.
+  These posts are a collection of my experiences growing up in the ghetto.
+You can find out what it's like to live in the hood without living in the hood.
 hero:
   label: Living in the hood
   heading: My experiences living in the hood